tmenier/AsyncPoco/README.markdown

-####*UPDATE: On track for 1.0 release Monday Feb 3!
-Please follow [@AsyncPoco](https://twitter.com/AsyncPoco) on Twitter for further announcements.*

 # AsyncPoco

 ## A tiny *async-y* ORM-ish thing for your POCOs

-AsyncPoco is a fork of the popular [PetaPoco](http://www.toptensoftware.com/petapoco) micro-ORM for .NET, with a fully asynchronous API and support for the async/await keywords in C# 5.0.
-It does not supercede PetaPoco; the two can peacefully co-exist in the same project if both synchronous and asynchronous data access is needed.
+AsyncPoco is a fork of the popular [PetaPoco](http://www.toptensoftware.com/petapoco) micro-ORM for .NET, with a fully asynchronous API and support for the async/await keywords in C# 5.0 and VB 11.
+It does not supercede PetaPoco; the two can peacefully co-exist in the same project.
+When making the decision to go asynchronous, it's generally best to go "all in", but keeping both around can be helpful while making a gradual transition.

 ## How do I use it?

 If you're familiar with PetaPoco and the [TAP pattern](http://msdn.microsoft.com/en-us/library/hh873175.aspx) for asynchronous programming in .NET 4.5, you should easily be able to figure out how to use AsyncPoco.
-If you're new to PetaPoco, I highly recommend reading [their excellent tutorial](http://www.toptensoftware.com/petapoco) first.
+If you're new to PetaPoco, I highly recommend reading [the excellent tutorial](http://www.toptensoftware.com/petapoco) first.
 Then just note that the TAP pattern was followed consistently in porting PetaPoco's synchronous public methods to their async equivalents.
-In other words, all public methods that interact with the database were given an `Async` suffix, and instead of returning `void` or `T`, they return `Task` or `Task<T>`, respectively.
+In other words, all public methods that interact with the database were given an `Async` suffix, and instead of returning `void` or `T`, they return `Task` or `Task<T>`, respectively, and are designed to be `await`ed.

 Here are some examples taken directly from the PetaPoco tutorial and converted to their AsyncPoco equivalent: